steven-dyson/todo-finder.nvim/README.md

 ## Commands

-- :TodoFinder - Opens the floating TODO window.
-- :ListTodos - Lists TODOs in the command line.
+- :ListTodos - Opens a floating window and Lists TODOs.

 ## Contributing